bitwarden/contributing-docs/docs/architecture/clients/index.md

 We are attempting to move to a more modular architecture by creating additional libs that are more feature-focused and more accurately convey team code ownership.

-- `common` - Common code shared between all the clients including CLI.
+- `common`: Common code shared between all the clients including CLI
-- `angular` - Low-level Angular specific code used by all the visual clients.
-Code that is more tied to Bitwarden business logic should be moved to a team-owned lib.
+- `angular`: Low-level Angular specific utilities used by all the visual clients
-- `node` - Used to be shared code for CLI and Directory Connector CLI, but since directory connector no longer uses the same version of libs this module is deprecated.
+- `node`: Used to be shared code for CLI and Directory Connector CLI, but since directory connector no longer uses the same version of libs this module is deprecated
-- `admin-console` - Code owned by the Admin Console team.
+- `admin-console`: Code owned by the Admin Console team
-- `auth` - Code owned by the Auth team.
+- `auth`: Code owned by the Auth team
-- `billing` - Code owned by the Billing team.
+- `billing`: Code owned by the Billing team
-- `components` - Angular implementation of the Bitwarden design system.
+- `components`: Angular implementation of the Bitwarden design system [See more.](https://components.bitwarden.com/)
-  [See more.](https://components.bitwarden.com/)
-- `exporter` - Code related to exporting; owned by the Tools team.
+- `exporter`: Code related to exporting; owned by the Tools team
-- `importer` - Code related to importing; owned by the Tools team.
+- `importer`: Code related to importing; owned by the Tools team
-- `platform` - Code owned by the Platform team.
+- `platform`: Code owned by the Platform team
-- `vault` - Code owned by the Vault team.
+- `vault`: Code owned by the Vault team

 For more on this approach, check out the
 [Nx documentation](https://nx.dev/concepts/more-concepts/applications-and-libraries):